biocore/qiime/doc/scripts/cytoscape_usage.rst

 The following are the directions to use once Cytoscape is installed and open:

 1) File -> Import -> Network from Table
 	a.
-Select: :file: `real_edge_table.txt` file.
+Select: "real_edge_table.txt" file.
 You’ll see a Preview of the table at the bottom of the window
 	b.
 Click: Show Text File Import Options
 	c.
 Click: Transfer first line as attribute names
 	d.
 Select: Source Interaction = Column 1